rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 ```

 Perhaps we could adapt some ideas to C++.
 Or, depending on your requirements, consider developing with one of those languages.

-Furthermore, dockcross comes with more tools that can be useful in the development process.
-Therefore, I'd encourage to check the documentation and give it a try.

 Happy cross-compiling!